 These damages are the foundation of a personal injury case and account for all of the financial impacts that your accident has had.
 For example, a major part of your economic damages will be your medical bills, including major things like hospital bills and ambulances, but down to details like prescription costs and copayments as well.
 In addition, these damages will seek compensation for any income-related impacts that you suffer, such as the missed time at work and any decreased earning ability that you may incur as a result of your injuries.

 Frequently Asked Questions about a Gwinnett County Car Accident

 Who is at fault for my accident?

 In order to determine fault, we will need to examine the police report, gather eyewitness accounts, and take your own personal account into consideration.
 Once our attorneys have established the details of the auto accident, we will be able to determine who is at fault, and what percentage that everyone involved must be held responsible for.
 Georgia uses a system called modified comparative negligence, meaning that as long as a driver is less than 50% responsible for the crash, they are able to seek compensation.

 How much is my car accident case worth?

 Should I settle with the insurance companies?

 Most personal injury cases are settled before trial, but this does not mean that they are settled with the first offer that the insurance companies make.
-This first offer is much less than you are entitled to, and we will aggressively negotiate with your insurance company or any other defendant to reach a better agreement regarding your Gwinnett County car accident.
+This first offer is much less than you are entitled to, and we will aggressively negotiate with your insurance company or any other defendant to reach a better deal regarding your Gwinnett County car accident.